 Deutsche’s use of netting led to the “apparent understatement of leverage exposures by over €200bn ($231.5bn)” in its 2024 financial statements, the letter said.

-The ECB has not yet decided whether to take formal action in response to the allegations, such as opening an investigation.
+The ECB is yet to reportedly decide if a formal action is to be taken in response to the allegations by the former employee, such as opening a probe.

 Deutsche Bank responded to the publication, stating: “We apply netting in accordance with the relevant accounting standards and generally aligned with common industry practice.”